wechaty/docusaurus/_posts/2018-07-12-wechaty-new-release-version-0.18.md

 1. [cloneClass](https://www.npmjs.com/package/clone-class): Clone an ES6 Class as Another Class Name for Isolating Class Static Properties.
 1. [hotImport](https://www.npmjs.com/package/hot-import): Hot Module Replacement(HMR) for Node.js
 1. [Brolog](https://www.npmjs.com/package/brolog): Brolog is Logger for Angular in Browser like Npmlog.
+1. [FlashStore](https://www.npmjs.com/package/flash-store): FlashStore is a Key-Value persistent storage with easy to use ES6 Map-like API(both Async and Sync support), powered by LevelDB and TypeScript.
 1. [FileBox](https://www.npmjs.com/package/file-box): Pack a File into Box for easy move/transfer between servers no matter of where it is.(local, remote url, or cloud storage)
 1. [MemoryCard](https://www.npmjs.com/package/memory-card): Memory Card is an Easy to Use Key/Value Store Implements ES6 Map with Async API, with Swagger & Serialization Support.
 1. [RxQueue](https://www.npmjs.com/package/rx-queue): Easy to Use RxJS Queue for Throttle/Debounce/Delay/DelayExecute